DavidVorick/CodeCommit/UserSpecification.md

 it is supposed to execute the workflow for committing code.

 The programmatic slug that refers to this workflow is 'committing-code'.

-The user must provide guidance for the committing-code workflow by writing their own query in agent-config/query.txt

 ### Checking Consistency